Standardized guidelines for the interpretation of

 of accelerations after stimulation, recurrent variable decelerations with

-minimal or moderate variability, prolonged deceleration > 2minute but
+minimal or moderate variability, prolonged deceleration > 2 minute but

 less than 10 minutes, recurrent late decelerations with moderate variability,